AnduroProject/rust-coordinate/CONTRIBUTING.md

 - [Riccardo Casatta](https://github.com/RCasatta)
 - [Tobin Harding](https://github.com/tcharding)

-#### Refactor carve-out
+#### One ACK carve-out

 The repository is going through heavy refactoring and "trivial" API redesign (eg, rename `Foo::empty` to `Foo::new`) as we push towards API stabilization.
 As such reviewers are either bored or overloaded with notifications, hence we have created a carve out to the 2-ACK rule.

-A PR may be considered for merge if it has a single ACK and has sat open for at least two weeks with no comments, questions, or NACKs.

-#### One ACK carve-out

 We reserve the right to merge PRs with a single ACK [0], at any time, if they match any of the following conditions:

+0. PR has a single ACK and has sat open for at least two weeks with no comments, questions, or NACKs.
-1. PR only touches CI i.e, only changes any of the `test.sh` scripts and/or stuff in `.github/workflows`.
+1. PR only touches CI i.e, only changes any of the test scripts and/or stuff in `.github/workflows`.
 2. Non-content changing documentation fixes i.e., grammar/typos, spelling, full
    stops, capital letters.
 Any change with more substance must still get two ACKs.
 3. Code moves that do not change the API e.g., moving error types to a private submodule and re-exporting them from the original module.
 Must not include any code changes except to import paths.
-This rule is more restrictive than the refactor carve-out.
-It requires absolutely no change to the public API.
+Requires absolutely no change to the public API.
+4. PR has previously had two ACKs, had minimal changes, and gets a single ACK from Andrew.
+This call is subjective, gives extra privileges, but also requires extra responsibility/accountability (including running a bunch of local CI checks before merging) [1].

 [0] - Obviously author and ACK'er must not be the same person.
+[1] - The aim is to reduce the burden of re-ACK'ing trivial changes and also
+      alleviate the problem of devs spread around the world in different timezones.

 ## Coding conventions